 Eye contact is mandatory because it gives the person speaking the attention they deserve and the attention you would want if the position were reversed.

 If you are looking at someone, you can see their emotions and better understand the meaning of the words that are being said.
-You can tell by eye contact, hand movement, and stance if they are truly saying what is relevant to the conversation or if their own mind is distracted.
+You can tell by eye contact, hand movement, and stance if they are truly saying what is relevant to the conversation or if their mind is distracted.

 Stop Talking -Start Listening